Happy Native American Heritage month - Day 30!

 We’re done!
 We did it!
 I’ve done 30 consecutive posts about my culture and my tribe.
 I originally planned to record myself telling one of my favorite stories in Kumeyaay, but those plans had to be cut.
 So I thought I’d introduce myself, not as “Lindsay” but in the one alias I truly identify as.
 I also originally had a long post, but it was deleted after tumblr froze on me, please bare with me as I lazily give you a quick paragraph.

 Hi!
-My name is Ho’ak Halyaxai (second new moon).
+My name is Ho’ak Halyaxai (first new moon).
 I am 19 years old.
-My mom’s name is Suzanne, my father’s name is Inya (sun).
-My brother’s names are A’sin Kat’kurlhk (first wolf), and Ho’ak Hatapa (second coyote).
-Hatapa and I are ‘second’ because we were the second born girl and boy.
+My mom’s name is Suzanne, my dad’s name is Inya (sun).
+My brother’s names are A’sin Namul (second wolf), and Ho’mak Hatapa (third coyote).
 I am from the Campo reservation, but my family comes from San Jose de La Zorra.
 I dance, speak,and live my life in Kumeyaay.
 We are here, forever.

 It’s important for me to share my story because no one knows I live two lives.
 In public I am a normal U.S. citizen.
-No one knows that I hide my traditional tattoos; no one knows that English is my second language, or that I still traditionally practice my culture; no one knows that I am 1 of an estimated 500 people who speaks my language.
+No one knows that English is my second language, or that I still traditionally practice my culture; no one knows that I am 1 of an estimated 500 people who speaks my language.

 No one knows I was born on a reservation where living conditions were similar to third world countries, or that I am actively trying to preserve my language and culture.